ms-iot/content/en-US/win10/KitSetupRPI.md

 ## Configure your Raspberry Pi 2

 Finally, you'll need to configure your Raspberry Pi 2 for WiFi connection using the Web-Based management Tool.
-In **Windows IoT Core Watcher**, *Right Click* on your Raspberry Pi, then select **Web Browser Here**.
+In **Windows IoT Core Dashboard**, *Click* on the Open in Device Portal icon.

 <!-- This content is replicated at en-US/win10/SetupWiFi.md  -->